-&lt;sup>136 Auditor General for Wales, Letter to Committee on Senedd Electoral Reform, 15 May 2020.
+&lt;sup>139 Auditor General for Wales, Letter to Committee on Senedd Electoral Reform, 15 May 2020.

-&lt;sup>137 Electoral Reform Society Cymru, Consultation response to Committee on Senedd Electoral Reform, February 2020
+&lt;sup>140 Electoral Reform Society Cymru, Consultation response to Committee on Senedd Electoral Reform, February 2020

-&lt;sup>138 Electoral Commission, Report on the May 2021 elections in Wales, September 2021.
+&lt;sup>141 Electoral Commission, Report on the May 2021 elections in Wales, September 2021.

-- 453. Option 1 also entails the ongoing costs of supporting a parliamentary democracy.
-The Senedd Commission receives an annual budget from the Welsh Consolidated Fund, with its draft budget for 2023-2024 detailing that this encompassed: - expenditure under the Commission's direct control, including a Project Fund (the operational budget); - expenditure relating to work in preparation for Senedd Reform; - depreciation (a non-cash expense); - interest expense on lease liabilities as required by International Financial Reporting Standard (IFRS) 16 (a non-cash expense); - the budget identified for the Independent Remuneration Board's Determination on Members' Pay and Allowances; - the budget for the clerking, administrative and other costs to provide support to the Independent Remuneration Board; - the budget for the Office of the Standards Commissioner; and - the accounting provision for the Members of the Senedd Pension Scheme under HM Treasury's Annually Managed Expenditure ("AME") heading (Pension Finance Cost).
+Welsh Consolidated Fund, with its draft budget for 2023-2024 detailing that this encompassed:

+- expenditure under the Commission's direct control, including a Project Fund (the operational budget); - expenditure relating to work in preparation for Senedd Reform; - depreciation (a non-cash expense); - interest expense on lease liabilities as required by International Financial Reporting Standard (IFRS) 16 (a non-cash expense); - the budget identified for the Independent Remuneration Board's Determination on Members' Pay and Allowances; - the budget for the clerking, administrative and other costs to provide support to the Independent Remuneration Board; - the budget for the Office of the Standards Commissioner; and - the accounting provision for the Members of the Senedd Pension Scheme under HM Treasury's Annually Managed Expenditure ("AME") heading (Pension Finance Cost).